 I am an Assistant Professor of Environmental Studies at the Rhode Island School of Design, where I teach and do research on social inequality and the environment.
 I use qualitative interviews, ethnography, and archival approaches to broadly examine responses to adverse environmental health impacts.
 Currently I study U.S. regulatory frameworks and scientific knowledge/ignorance production to understand how inequality shapes pollution exposure and recourse.
 My research and teaching are inspired by critical race theory, environmental justice, science and technology studies, and environmental sociology.

 I have published in Environmental Sociology, Environmental Science & Technology, Social Studies of Science, Organization & Environment, the American Journal of Public Health, and the Journal of Exposure Science & Environmental Epidemiology.
 In 2016, I helped found the Racial Equity Task Force for the American Sociological Association Section on Environmental Sociology, co-organized the 2018 Bridging the Gap: Race and Environment Conference at Temple University, and am currently guest editing a special collection on race and the environment for Environmental Sociology.

 Prior to joining RISD, I was the recipient of a Leadership Grant from the Robert and Patricia Switzer Foundation, spending a year as a research fellow at the Silent Spring Institute and Social Science Environmental Health Research Institute at Northeastern University.
 Between M.A. and Ph.D. degrees, I worked at the Center on Race, Poverty & the Environment in California, and taught courses on Environmental Justice at the University of San Francisco.
-In 2018, I completed a certification in mindful facilitation focused on conversations on white supremacy, race, and racism.
+From 2016-2018 I studied anti-racist facilitation techniques with Rainbow Markell and Lee Mun Wah.